HMS Gladiator (1783): Courts-martial

 Because Gladiator spent her entire career in port, she provided a convenient venue for courts-martial.
 In 1800 alone she was the venue for over 30.
 In that year alcohol was causative in many cases, but not all.

 On 3 July a court-martial tried John Duncan, seaman on HMS Hermione, for having murdered officers of that ship, or aiding and abetting thereof in September 1797, and then conveying the ship to the enemy at La Guaira.
 The charges were proven so the court directed that Duncan be hanged.

-The court-martial ordered one man hanged for desertion, which was an unusually harsh verdict.
+The court-martial also ordered one man hanged for desertion, which was an unusually harsh verdict.
 However, the man had deserted three times, after having enlisted three times (under different names) and taken the bounty money.
 Also, there had been a large number of desertions at Portsmouth and the court's intent was to send a message.
+In 1802, Edward Hamilton, who led the boat action that recovered Hermione, stood trial aboard Gladiator for cruelty.

-On 10 December a court-martial tried John Hubbard and George Hynes, seamen from HMS St George, for an unnatural crime.
+On 10 December 1797, a court-martial tried John Hubbard and George Hynes, seamen from HMS St George, for an unnatural crime.
 The court found them guilty and sentenced them to death.

+On 13 November 1801, a court-martial on the ship tried Sir William Parker for having exceeded his duties as CinC of the Americas by dispatching two ships outside his area of duty, contrary to standing orders to keep them nearer the Americas for defence.
+He was honourably acquitted from the court martial after delivering a defence of his actions.
+However, it was said that the court martial had been political in nature, owing to a long-standing enmnity and dispute between Parker and Admiral John Jervis.